Profile Likelihood Biclustering: Additional Empirical and Application Results

-\section{Additional empirical results}
+This appendix reports additional empirical results for Bernoulli, Gaussian, and Student's~$t$ distributed data as well as an additional application example and stability results for the proposed biclustering algorithm.

+\subsection{Additional Empirical Results}

-This appendix reports additional empirical results for Bernoulli, Gaussian, and non-standardized Student's t distributed data.
-Figures \ref{binSim}-\ref{tSim} present the average bicluster misclassification rates for each sample size and Tables \ref{tabBin}-\ref{tabt} report the standard deviations for the Bernoulli, Gaussian, and t simulations, respectively.
-Since the normalization for the DI-SIM algorithm is only sbpecified for non-negative data, the algorithm is run on the un-normalized matrix for the Gaussian and non-standardized Student's t examples.
+Figures \ref{binSim}-\ref{tSim} present the average bicluster misclassification rates for each sample size and Tables \ref{tabBin}-\ref{tabt} report the standard deviations for the Bernoulli, Gaussian, and $t$ simulations, respectively.
+Since the normalization for the DI-SIM algorithm is only specified for non-negative data, the algorithm is run on the un-normalized matrix for the Gaussian and non-standardized Student's $t$ examples.

 For the Bernoulli simulation, we simulate from a block model with $K = 2$ row clusters and $L = 3$ column clusters.
-We vary the number of columns, $n$, between 200 to 1500 and we take the number of rows as $m = \gamma n$ where $\gamma \in \{ 0.5,1,2 \}$.
+We vary the number of columns, $n$, between 200 to 1400 and we take the number of rows as $m = \gamma n$ where $\gamma \in \{ 0.5,1,2 \}$.

 We set the row and column class membership probabilities as $\vp = (0.3, 0.7)$ and $\vq = (0.2, 0.3, 0.5)$.
 We choose the matrix of block parameters to be